The Public Competition Enforcement Review: Taiwan

 - improperly determining, maintaining or changing the prices of goods or services;

-- requiring a counterpart to the transaction to provide preferential treatment without proper cause; and
+- requiring a counterpart to a transaction to provide preferential treatment without proper cause; and

-- engaging in any other abusing acts of its dominant market position (Article 9 of the TFTA).
+- engaging in any other acts abusing its dominant market position.16

 ii Significant cases

-At its commissioners' meeting on 11 October 2017, the TFTC ruled that Qualcomm Incorporated (Qualcomm) has a monopolistic market position in the baseband chip markets of code-division multiple access, wideband code division multiple access, long-term evolution and other cellular communication standards, but that:
+At its commissioners' meeting of 11 October 2017, the TFTC ruled that Qualcomm Incorporated (Qualcomm) has a monopolistic market position in the baseband chip markets of code-division multiple access, wideband code division multiple access, long-term evolution and other cellular communications standards, and that:

 - it refuses to grant licences to competing chip companies;